-- If the door Lock Lever is latched when you try to roast, the display will show "door" and a tone will sound every 5 seconds.
-You must unlatch the door in order to proceed with roasting. - After the temperature reaches 170°F, the red display will show the actual oven temperature at each 5° increase and stop at the set temperature.

-To see the set temperature before it is reached, press the Convection Roast pad.
-The set temperature will be displayed for 5 seconds.
+order to proceed with roasting. • After the temperature reaches 170°F, the red display will show the actual oven temperature at each 5° increase and stop at the set temperature.
+To see temperature will be displayed for 5 seconds.

-If you want to change the roasting temperature after roasting has begun, repeat Steps 2, 3, and 4.
+• If you want to change the roasting temperature after roasting has begun, repeat Steps 2, 3, and 4.